-(ii) The Stockholm Declaration and Agenda for Action
+(iii) The Stockholm Declaration and Agenda for Action

 Thailand adopted the Stockholm Declaration and Agenda for Action in 1996 and reaffirmed its commitment in Yokohama in 2001.
-The Stockholm Declaration has been recognised by the Committee on the Right's of the Child, the UN Special Rapporteur on the Sale of Children, Child Prostitution and Child Pornography and in the Optional Protocol to the CRC on the Sale of Children.
+The Stockholm Declaration has been recognised by the Committee on the Right's of the Child, the UN Special Rapporteur on the Sale of Children, Child Prostitution and Child Pornography and in the Optional Protocol.